jeeberhardt/mobius/README.md

 # Mobius

-A python package for optimizing peptide sequences using Bayesian optimization (BO)
+A python package for optimizing peptide sequences using Bayesian optimization (BO) for multiple objectives.

 ## Installation